vozaldi/Wifi-Tetangga/.ai/guidelines/initial_prompt.md

 Within an invoice there are products and promotions.
 The product can be added from company's branch products, or from a custom product created on the go when inserting a new invoice.
 In the invoice there are also a due date and paid date.
 Each invoice can have multiple payments.

 For the backend template use tabler.io.
 Use laravel logo as the project's logo (temporarily).

+I need `Setting` model.
+It connected to `Company` model through `company_settings` table.
+There are setting_type of "global" and "company".
+Global setting is for all companies, while company setting is for specific company.

+I need `Group` model.
+For now there are only two groupos of "Admin" and "Finance".
+Each group is connected to `Admin` model through `admin_groups` table.

+I need `Menu` model, it contains menu name, icon, order, and url.
+Each menu is connected to `Group` model through `group_menus` table.

+The base menus are:
+- "Dashboard"
+- "Branch"
+- "Product"
+- "Invoice"
+- "User"
+- "Setting"